Seaanna/myfitnesspal_chat_api/README.md

 ___
 ### Example cURL commands

-You will need to update the id and username in the given examples If you are running this locally, please update url for the curl commands to be `http://localhost:3000/` instead of `http://myfitnesspalchatbot.herokuapp.com/`:
+You will need to update the id and username in the given examples.
+If you are running this locally, please update url for the curl commands to be `http://localhost:3000/` instead of `http://myfitnesspalchatbot.herokuapp.com/`:

 ##### Create chat